Published April 2018

 So, the reason for this article is to address this repeated situation.
-So that the next time I can simply share the link to this article with the next client who arrives in my mailbox with a similar concern.
+So that the next time a client with similar concerns arrives in my mail box, I can simply share the link to this article.

 That’s with the assumption that the article will be read.
 Few people bother to invest time into their own companies to do even the most basic research.
-Drives me batty.
+It drives me batty.

 For those who do read this, well done, and thank you.

 I also want to offer you some tips.
-This article is, therefore, aimed to aid the business owner who actually wants to do well on the internet, and who is prepared to make reasonable investments and research the correct products for their business.
+This article is, therefore, aimed to aid the business owners who actually want to do well on the Internet, and who is prepared to make reasonable investments and research the correct products for their businesses.

-You have decided you need web marketing… so you engage with some computer nerds … but the website designer or company you have approached started to waffle on and on and on about this and that, and you actually don’t know if they are making up words to sound clever….
+You have decided you need web marketing.
+So you engage with a few computer nerds … but the website designer or company you have approached started to waffle on and on and on about this and that, and you actually don’t know if they are making up words to sound clever….